GiuseppeCalderonio/ingswAM2021-Calderonio-Carollo-Chiodini/README.md

 **JAVADOC**

-We have uploaded in [javaDoc](https://github.com/gabrielecarollo/BACKUP-PROGETTO-INGSW/blob/master/Javadoc/overview-summary.html) folder the javadoc of all classes and methods.
+We don't have uploaded Javadoc because gitHub doesn't rendering them correctly.
+We have a Javadoc folder in our local pc and we could show them when you want.
+We write Javadoc of all classes and methods.

 **COVERAGE REPORT**